-Try to stress less: In a world where neck-to-neck competition is an everyday state of being, we often tend to get over worked and stressed which directly effects our health in general and our heart in particular by causing hypertension.
+Try to stress less: In a world where neck-to-neck competition is an everyday state of being, we often tend to get overworked and stressed which directly affects our health in general and our heart in particular by causing hypertension.
 Do deep breathing exercises through the day and meditate whenever possible to calm your nerves.
 This helps distressing to a great extent.

-Dr. Aashish Contractor, Head of Department: Preventive Cardiology and Rehabilitation, Asian Heart Institute.
+(With inputs from Dr. Aashish Contractor, Head of Department, Preventive Cardiology and Rehabilitation, Asian Heart Institute)